 This sewing machine was bought for a very good price at a flea market, but it did not work.
 Only the light come on, without any other sign of life.
-The machine eventually it made its way to me, and even if I don’t have experience fixing sewing machines, at least I can try to understand why the electrical part was not working.
+The machine eventually it made its way to me.
+Even if I don’t have experience fixing sewing machines, at least I can try to understand why the electrical part is not working.

 Table of Contents

 - General Overview

 The machine was in very sad condition, dirty, cracked plastic and generally, looked abandoned:

 The plastic around the counterbored holes was cracked – like too much torque was applied when tightening the screws down:

 Initially I thought that somebody was careless when putting the machine back together, but then I noticed that the plastic was cracked in flat areas too, without obvious dents – I cannot not explain how this can happen.
 Did somebody tried to just pry the plastics off ?
 Or was the machine just being mishandled / dropped ?
 Or plastic just too brittle to handle the vibrations ?
 There were no obvious signs of it being dropped.
 Weird.

 When I powered it, only the light turned on on.
 No startup noise, no LCD backlight, dead except the sewing light.
 Even this had issues, exactly at turn on it was very bright, then dim, then bright again as power is cut off.
 Below few cycles of on / off:

 A word of caution, handling power supplies involves dangerous mains voltage, and if you decide to proceed – you do it at your own risk.
 I took some precautions, but not all.